 Find out more at:

 The American Society of Composers Authors and Publishers

-We are accepting feature films in the 2019 festival, and are encouraging entries running between 60 and 120 minutes.
+We are accepting feature films for the 2021 festival.
+Feature film submissions should have a run time of between 60 and 120 minutes.